mvanbraeckel/TicTacToe_2500A1/readme.txt

 *Do not use code from this or copy any aspects without explicit permission from creator*

-Use the makefile to compile and run
+Use the makefile to compile and view the executable file names to actually run the programs

 *NOTE: You must run each a1p# in order from 1 to 5*